fdescaves/pole-emploi-scrapper/README.md

 # pole-emploi-scrapper

+This application was written as an exercice using hexagonal architecture to gather job offers from the [pôle-emploi API](https://pole-emploi.io) in an incremental way.

 ## Prerequisites

 - .NET 7 runtime

-## Purpose

-This application was written as an exercice using hexagonal architecture to gather job offers from the [pôle-emploi API](https://pole-emploi.io) in an incremental way.

 ## How to run it